eburhansjah/temp-unit-switch-weather-app/README.md

 It is a pre-cursor for the WeatherApp project, which features a switch that enables user to convert weather temperature data back and forth between Celsius and Fahrenheit.

 # Getting Started

+After cloning this repo on local device, do the following:

 ## Requirements to set up your environment
 For the following,